mohitkumar90/HealthNest/README.md

 - component folder is used for common component we are using in overall the component : like feed post compoent, comment and pops.

+Installation and Setup

+To set up the project locally, follow these steps -

+1. Clone the repository: git clone https://github.com/mohitkumar90/HealthNest.git

+2. Install the project dependencies: npm install

+3. Run the project on Android: npx react-native run-android

+4. Run the project on iOS: npx react-native run-ios